kloading/Calypso/README.md

 # Calypso
-Automated reasoning to assert the permisiveness of kubernetes network-policies
+Automated reasoning to verify the security and compliance of kubernetes network-policies